the-nutritionist-mcr/online/docs/ci.md

 Note that there is NO manual deployment step - If everything passes, the change _will_ be deployed automatically

+## Commit Hooks

+In order to minimise failed pipeline runs, the project uses 'husy' to configure pre-commit hooks that will automatically run the following checks against staged files

+- `tsc-files`
+- `eslint`
+- `vitest related`
+- `prettier`

 ## Deployment

 The correct way to deploy the application is via the CI pipeline.
 If you wish to deploy the `cypress` environment locally you can do (as long as you have AWS credentials in your environment) using `npm run deploy:cypress`